2022 Wisconsin elections: State Circuit Courts

-Forty six of the state's 257 circuit court seats were be up for election in April 2022.
+Forty six of the state's 257 circuit court seats were up for election in April 2022.
 Nine of those seats were contested.
 One of the contested seats, in Vilas County, was newly created from a 2020 act of the Wisconsin Legislature.
-Three other newly-created seats, in Adams, Eau Claire, and Vilas counties, had only one candidate running.
+Three other newly created seats, in Adams, Eau Claire, and Vilas counties, had only one candidate running.
 Only three incumbent judges faced a contested re-election, and only one incumbent judge lost her election—LaKeisha Haase of Winnebago County, who had been appointed a year earlier by Governor Tony Evers.